Hongjikim/2020OHBM/README.md

 # 2020OHBM_poster
 Video abstract and poster for 2020 OHBM virtual conference

-Video abstract link: coming soon!
+* Video abstract link: coming soon!

-Poster file (pdf): coming soon!
+* Poster file (pdf): coming soon!

+-- Poster information --
-Title: Brain Decoding of Affective Meaning through Personal Stories
+* Title: Brain Decoding of Affective Meaning through Personal Stories

-Authors: Hong-Ji Kim, Choong-Wan Woo
+* Authors: Hong-Ji Kim, Choong-Wan Woo

-Institutions: Center for Neuroscience Imaging Research, Suwon, Gyeonggi-do, Center for Neuroscience Imaging Research, Institute for Basic Science, Suwon, Gyeonggi-do
+* Institutions: Center for Neuroscience Imaging Research, Suwon, Gyeonggi-do, Center for Neuroscience Imaging Research, Institute for Basic Science, Suwon, Gyeonggi-do

-Short summary
+-- Short summary --

   Sensory and affective responses can be shaped by multiple ingredients such as sensory and conceptual information, social and affective values, past memories, relevance to the 'self', etc. All these ingredients